 Each device throughout a city collects air quality measurements that are then sent to a cloud-based application, where it is broken down into analytics for the government and the public to see.
 This helps policymakers identify which areas need the most environmental improvements, and helps the public avoid areas that may be especially harmful on a certain day.

-Governmental services provided to the public tend to generally be very slow and inefficient processes in many cities.
+Governmental services provided to the public tend to be slow and inefficient in many cities.
 However, with the use of digital technology, public services can be streamlined in a number of innovative ways.

 Buenos Aires used to rely on an inefficient telephone hotline system where citizens had to log a complaint or request for public services.
-This system was so slow at addressing complaints, it took an average of 600 days — almost two years — to resolve issues.
+It took an average of 600 days — almost 2 years — to resolve issues.

 Once the issue has been solved, a city street inspector validates the completed work and uploads a picture of the resolved issue to the mobile app, so citizens can see the problem has been fixed.
 Citizens can even give the public services a rating based on how satisfied they are with the quality of work, so the government can see where it can improve.
 The average time required to solve a complaint in Buenos Aires has since fallen by 93% with no increase in budget.

-Singapore’s government has created an e-appointment system for the Ministry of Manpower’s Employment Pass Services Centre that has managed to slash average appointment wait times from 4 hours to 15 minutes.
-The Municipal Services Office has also developed a centralized mobile app called OneService, where the public can access services across 11 government agencies and 16 town councils, all from the comfort of their phones.
+Singapore’s Municipal Services Office has also developed a centralized mobile app called OneService, where the public can access services across 11 government agencies and 16 town councils, all from the comfort of their phones.

 Who’s investing in the future of smart cities?

 As illustrated in the examples above, cities around the globe are already implementing smart technologies to improve many aspects of urban living.
-Yet, these technologies are still very new to the world and it will take time before widespread adoption takes place.
+Yet, these technologies are still new to the world and widespread adoption will take time.

 Plenty of the world’s leading corporates and governments have invested in smart city technology to help further realize this goal.
 It’s clear that the smart city revolution is in full swing as governments, cities, and companies around the globe continue to make investments into developing and implementing smart technology that will transform life in urban areas as we know it.

-In 2017, Cisco invested $1B dedicated to building smart cities around the globe through the use of its Kinetic Cities IoT platform.
+In 2017, Cisco dedicated $1B to building smart cities around the globe through the use of its Kinetic IoT platform, which has applications across smart city lighting, parking, safety, transportation, urban mobility, and more.

-Its City Infrastructure Financing Acceleration Program has the goal of making it easier and more affordable for existing cities to become smart cities, by helping them deploy their technology with minimal initial investment.
-This assistance is crucial for many cities that struggle to find the funding to implement new smart technology.
+Further, its City Infrastructure Financing Acceleration Program has the goal of making it easier and more affordable for existing cities to become smart cities, by helping them deploy their technology with minimal initial investment.
+This assistance is crucial for cities that may struggle to find the funding to implement new smart technology.

-Microsoft has also announced that it is investing $5B in IoT technology from 2018 to 2022, which will attempt to improve the technologies required for smart cities to function.
+Microsoft has also announced that it is investing $5B in IoT technology from 2018 to 2022, with the goal of improving the technologies required for smart cities to function.
+The company had already spent $1.5B on IoT initiatives prior to 2018.

-Companies including Steelcase, Kohler, Chevron, and Johnson Controls all use Microsoft’s IoT platform for a wide range of technologies.
+Companies including Walmart, Kohler, Chevron, and Johnson Controls all use Microsoft’s cloud platform, Azure, for a wide range of technologies.
 For example, Johnson Controls has created a smart thermostat for homes and buildings that optimize temperatures automatically.
+Walmart is leveraging IoT sensors on HVAC sensors and refrigeration systems to save energy.

-Bill Gates’ investment firm Cascade Investment has bought a stake in 24,800 acres outside of Phoenix, Arizona, which will become a new smart city.
-The firm has invested $80M into designing and creating features such as high-speed digital networks, data centers, infrastructure for autonomous vehicles, automated logistics hubs, and more.
+In 2017, Bill Gates’ investment firm Cascade Investment bought a stake in 24,800 acres outside of Phoenix, Arizona, which will become a new smart city.
+The firm invested $80M into designing and creating features such as high-speed digital networks, data centers, infrastructure for autonomous vehicles, automated logistics hubs, and more.
+The firm has since invested in another patch of land in the city of Buckeye, though little has been revealed since its announcement.

-Another company, Telensa, has globally deployed over 1.5M smart street lights that have saved cities up to 30% in energy costs.
+Another company, Telensa, has globally deployed more than 2M smart street lights across 400 cities that have saved cities up to 30% in energy costs.

-Sidewalk Labs — the aforementioned urban innovation subsidiary of Alphabet, Google’s parent company — is currently working on turning 800 acres of Toronto’s waterfront into an advanced smart city.
-Dubbed Quayside, this city-within-a-city will have features such as dedicated self-driving car lanes, smart street lights, public Wi-Fi hubs, real-time transportation & parking information for the public, adaptable buildings, and other cutting-edge innovations designed to improve quality of life and increase sustainability.
+Sidewalk Labs — the urban innovation subsidiary of Alphabet, Google’s parent company — made a splash in 2017 when it announced that it was working on turning 800 acres of Toronto’s waterfront into an advanced smart city.
+Dubbed Quayside, this city-within-a-city would have had features such as dedicated self-driving car lanes, smart street lights, public Wi-Fi hubs, real-time transportation & parking information for the public, adaptable buildings, and other cutting-edge innovations designed to improve quality of life and increase sustainability.
+However, the project was shuttered in May 2020 in the wake of Covid-19 and regulatory uncertainty.

 Amazon Web Services (AWS), a subsidiary of Amazon, offers a broad set of cloud-based products for smart cities, including IoT sensors and devices, management tools, storage, databases, analytics, and more.
 These technologies are used for a wide range of applications, including water quality monitoring, remote patient monitoring for healthcare providers, flood detection, snow level monitoring, smart analytics for transportation, public transportation applications, and more.

-For example, AWS has a software platform called PARK SMART that uses video sensors to provide real-time parking information that’s available on a mobile app.
+For instance, AWS has a software platform called PARK SMART that uses video sensors to provide real-time parking information via a mobile app.

-The United Nations Economic Commission for Europe (UNECE) has established a global initiative called the United Smart Cities (USC) program.
+The United Nations Economic Commission for Europe (UNECE) has established a global initiative called United Smart Cities (USC), which is now integrated into the United for Smart Sustainable Cities Implementation Program.
 USC provides cities with support to develop smarter and more sustainable urban solutions by collaborating with international organizations, companies, governments, and high-level decision makers.
+It currently has the support of 17 UN agencies.

 Selected cities plan to show results from 2022 onwards.

 In the city of Jaipur, for example, the Indian government is assisting with the deployment of air quality monitoring technology to create “mega data” that will be accessible by citizens through a mobile app.
-Smart parking management technology is currently being implemented in the city of Indore in Madhya Pradesh, where sensors and cameras will collect data on parking lot capacity.
+Smart parking management technology was implemented across Madhya Pradesh, where sensors and cameras will collect data on parking lot capacity, though the program has recently run into cash flow issues.

 This city-wide initiative intends to harness London’s tech talent in collaboration with the capital’s boroughs and public service sectors to improve sustainability and quality of life within London.
-These initiatives range from increasing public Wi-Fi availability to deploying “smart parks” that gather data on microclimates and air quality.
+These projects range from increasing public Wi-Fi availability to deploying “smart parks” that gather data on microclimates and air quality.
+The city has put together a report card that anyone can access via Trello.

-London’s efforts are paying off, as it has been rated the number one smart city government in the world, according to Eden Strategy Institute.
+London’s efforts are paying off: It was rated the number one smart city government in the world in a joint report by Eden Strategy Institute and OXD in 2018.

 Challenges and criticisms